TNuzzi/wriststrap/README.md

     <Label id="label" class="h6">h6 heading</Label>

 ##### Paragraphs
-Paragraphs also borrow from HTML but with a but of twist.
+Paragraphs also borcol from HTML but with a but of twist.
 There is formatting around the paragraph TSS classes.
 In that if the device is resized (landscape -> portrait) the paragragh resized appropriately.

 <table>
      <thead>